zmercedes/UnityMultiplayerGame/readme.md

 ## Features
 ### UI
 - The user interface hooks to server creation/joining/disconnecting, and player information, such as hp and coin count.
+- The canvas exists as a standalone object that persists through scene loading.
+- Upon joining game, the player can choose from multiple classes to spawn in as.

 ### Player
 - Player controls a character which can engage in combat and die.
+- On dying, can choose to respawn or disconnect.
 - PlayerController moves character in 8 directions and rotates to face mouse direction. connects to PlayerActions to activate actions on button presses.
   - WASD/directional keys to move
   - left click on mouse for attack